 A&E picked up a Shorty Award for Best Use of Tumblr for their Critics' Choice Awards Fan Art Red Carpet.
 By inviting amateur artists on the microblogging platform to contribute their interpretations of red carpet photos, they dramatically increased engagement, reaching over four million users.
 High engagement can significantly increase both your web traffic and can enhance your SEO rankings.

-More people are reaching out to brands on social media when they have a problem to solve.
-And, they expect results: surveys indicate that a person who posts on social media expects an answer from a brand within an hour.
+More people are reaching out to brands on social media when they have a problem that needs solving.
+And, they expect results.
+Surveys indicate that a person who posts on social media expects an answer from a brand within an hour.
 By monitoring social media for mentions of your brand, you can demonstrate publicly that you care about customer satisfaction.

 With so many people spending so much time on social networks, if your brand is not part of the conversation, you are missing out.
 By using these channels wisely, a business can build relationships that lead to long-term sustainability and success.
 No matter what size of business, maintaining a powerful social media presence takes a surprising amount of time and effort.
 Social media platforms are not always easy to navigate and have endless options from page customization to paid advertising.
 An effective social media manager needs to possess skills in copywriting, design, basic photography and videography, creativity, quick decision-making, good judgement, strong communication skills, analysis, and the list continues!

-Here at Splash Omnimedia, we have social media strategists that create campaigns that awe and inspire prospective customers.
-If you are ready to elevate your brand and drive revenue through social media, contact us today!
+Here at Splash Omnimedia, our social media strategists create campaigns that are all about connecting you with new and existing customers.
+If you are ready to elevate your brand and drive revenue through social media, contact us today.